Prospective Student Q&A

 Yes–Aquinas Institute students taking at least 6 credits are eligible to apply for the Saint Louis University student group plan for medical coverage.
 The premium is affordable and the co-pay is very modest.
 Moreover, the quality of care and range of services are excellent.
 Students have ready access to services.

-More information is available at the SLU Medical Plan FAQ.
+More information is available on the SLU University Health Plan page.

 I would like to become a hospital chaplain.
 Which program would help me to reach this goal?